 The CRU World Optical Fiber & Cable Conference

-continues to provide unrivalled access to senior decision-makers from the world’s leading producers of preform, optical fiber and communication cable, to meet and do business with consumers and services providers from across the global supply chain.
+continues to provide unrivalled access to senior decision-makers from the world’s leading producers of preform, optical fiber and communication cable, to meet and do business with consumers and service providers from across the global supply chain.
 The three-day event will be packed with CEO level speakers, interactive sessions, a lively exhibition and variety of networking functions.

 To be kept up-to-date on this conference click here